Blue mountains and hills.jpg

 Spider-MAGIC® 810 Particle Mobility Spectrometer

-This collector is adapted for biological collection, and is exceptionally efficient for airborne viruses capture, as demonstrated by our colleagues at the University of Florida.
-VIVAS units are sold through Aerosol Devices Inc.
+This collector is adapted for biological collection, and is exceptionally efficient for airborne virus capture, as demonstrated by our colleagues at the University of Florida.
+VIVAS units are sold through Aerosol Devices.

-The BioSpot-GEM™ bioaerosol sampler, provides fast and easy, yet high efficiency collection of bioaerosol particles directly onto a swab.
-Sold through Aerosol Devices Inc.
+The BioSpot-GEM bioaerosol sampler, provides fast and easy, yet high efficiency collection of bioaerosol particles directly onto a swab.
+Sold through Aerosol Devices.

 The Spot Sampler uses growth tube technology to collect particles as small as 5 nm onto a solid or liquid surface.
-Sold through Aerosol Devices Inc.
+Sold through Aerosol Devices.

 TSI 3002